bojone/tiger/README_en.md

 ## Features

-- Comparable performance to [AdamW](https://arxiv.org/abs/1711.05101) and [LAMB](https://arxiv.org/abs/1904.00962)
+- Achieves comparable performance to [AdamW](https://arxiv.org/abs/1711.05101) and [LAMB](https://arxiv.org/abs/1904.00962)的效果.
-- Minimal memory usage under gradient accumulation
+- Minimizes memory requirements when using gradient accumulation.
-- Similar to [LAMB](https://arxiv.org/abs/1904.00962), with adaptive per-parameter learning rates
+- Adaptive learning rates per parameter, similar to [LAMB](https://arxiv.org/abs/1904.00962).
-- Simple strategy for preventing model crashing to NaN
+- Simple strategy to prevent the model from collapsing to NaN.
-- Can simulate segmented linear learning rate schedules
+- Can simulate any lr schedule with piecewise linear learning rates.

 ## Introduction